 Humane Society FB Page

 Without your approval we will not release your pet to anyone but you.
 If you plan on having someone else pickup your pet it must be pre-paid and you must leave their name & contact information with us.
 If you want someone to be able to come in and take your pet off our property, again it must be pre-paid and you must bring us a letter stating that this particular person has your permission to pick this animal up.
 Should you do this and the animal becomes sick, we are not responsible for any health problems that may accur after the pet is returned.
 We will not allow anyone but your emergency contact person or those stated in a letter to stop in and check or inquire about your pet during it's stay with us.

-Celebrating 25 YEARS serving Great Falls and the surounding areas
+Founded in 1987 we are Celebrating 28 YEARS serving Great Falls and the surounding areas

 Choosing a good care facility for your pet is an important decision and should be made with care and deliberation.
 We encourage you to inspect each facility before making your decision.
 Cleanliness and lots of Tender Loving Care are the keys to making your pets stay with us happy and comfortable.
 Our staff is passionate about the care of your pets and we offer you peace of mind as we provide your pets a safe and fun experience while you are away.
 Your pet will come home tired, but happy.
 We encourage you to come in and tour our facility.